BShowen/CL_connect_four/README.md

 # CL_connect_four
 My first TDD program.
-Connect four in the command line by using TDD only.
+Connect four in the command line by using TDD method.